pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

     })(i), 5000);     // 0 1 2 3 4
 }
 ```
 In the first iteration the value of the variable `i` is zero.
-Therefore, we are setting timeout for the following function:
+Therefore, we are setting timeout for the following function call:

 ```JavaScript
 function (i) {